 What is Reasonable?

 Property owners are given a certain amount of time to remove snow and ice from their property.
+In New York City, property owners have a four hour grace period after the end of a storm to take steps to remove/salt the snow/ice.
+Also, property owners are exempt from undertaking snow/ice removal/salting activities from 9 pm to 7 am.
+So, if a storm ends at 10 pm, the property owner is not obligated to undertake removal/salting activities until 7 am.
 For example, if an accident on an icy sidewalk formed and took place in the middle of a snowstorm, the property owner may not be held liable because they are not expected to have their property maintained during a storm.
 Conversely, if say a couple of days after snow fall, the property owner (or its agents) have failed to take proper and reasonable measures to eliminate and ice hazard, there will be liability.
 Weather reports are often referred to document the weather conditions at the time of accident.
 It is important with snow and ice cases, given their transient nature, that the site is documented promptly.
 In today’s times of smart phones, photographs can easily and readily be taken to capture the condition as it existed.